Subscription & Plan Enforcement

 Plan Tiers

-Lightning Enable offers three plan tiers.
+Lightning Enable offers two plan tiers.
 Pricing is based on capabilities, never transaction volume.
+Platform integrations (Kentico Commerce, Shopify Commerce) are included with any plan.

 | Plan | Tier ID | Price |